Forest Bathing (Shinrin-Yoku): What It Is, Benefits & How to Start

 If you feel restless at the beginning, that’s normal.

-The first few minutes can feel uncomfortable —not because something is wrong, but because you are no longer distracted.
+The first few minutes can feel uncomfortable — not because something is wrong, but because you are no longer distracted.
 Stay a little longer.
-That’s where the shift begins.
+If you prefer a little structure, try this simple practice: That’s where the shift begins.

 Does It Have to Be a Forest?